Fitness Volt

 7. Lower the bar back to your shoulders and repeat.

-While there is nothing wrong with training your anterior deltoids with freeweights, that’s not the only form of resistance you can use to build bigger shoulders.
-Cables are also helpful.
+While there is nothing wrong with training your anterior deltoids with free weights, cables are also beneficial.

-With cable exercises, your muscles are under more or less constant tension, which helps create more metabolic stress and a better pump.
-Also, cable machines are perfect for intensity-boosting drop sets.
+With cable exercises, your muscles are under constant tension, creating more metabolic stress and a better pump.
+Cable machines are also perfect for intensity-boosting drop sets.

-Cable shoulder presses can be done using both arms together or by with just one arm at a time.
+Cable shoulder presses can be done using both arms or one arm at a time.

 Read more about this effective anterior deltoid exercise here.

-All pressing exercises are compound in nature, which means, as well as your deltoids, they also involve your triceps.
+All pressing exercises are compound in nature, meaning they involve your triceps as well as your deltoids.
 However, single-joint isolation exercises can also help build bigger anterior deltoids.

 Doing front raises with a cable is a great way to keep your front delts under constant tension and is also a very shoulder-friendly exercise.
 Use light to moderate weights and medium to high reps for this exercise.

-You can do cable front raises with two cables or a single cable as preferred.
+You can do cable front raises with two cables or a single cable.

-Dumbbell front raises are classic old-school anterior deltoid exercise.
+Dumbbell front raises are a classic old-school anterior deltoid exercise.
 They can be done seated or standing, raising two dumbbells at once or lifting one at a time.
-Raise your arms until they’re parallel with the floor and not much higher.
-Lifting your arms above parallel increases the risk of shoulder impingement and upper traps activation.
+Raise your arms until they’re parallel to the floor and not much higher.
+Lifting your arms above parallel increases the risk of shoulder impingement and upper trap activation.

 Click the links to learn how to do: